gretazas/inspa/README.md

 # Features

 - The first feature in this app is a .
+- Home Page Design
+- Website Footer
+- About Page
+- Internal Web Pages
+- Backend Admin
+- Logo

 # Future features

-* In the future I would like to add one more ...
+* In the future I would like to add story: As a site user I can view locations on the map so that I can visit centers.
+* To make carousel of Inspa people pictures using JavaScript.

 <p align="right">(<a href="#top">Back to top</a>)</p>